 It's important it is concise but informative.

-(object, required)
+parameters (object, required)

 Defines the function's input schema using JSON Schema.